 Lamborghinis have long been inspirational fodder for design.
 Everything from high-end watches by Roger Dubuis to luxurious Italian superyachts have taken creative cues from the distinctive sports cars—and now one lucky speedboat has received the Lambo treatment.

-Milan-based studio Officina Armare Design has unveiled a luxe day cruiser that mirrors the Lamborghini Centenario Roadster in both beauty and brawn.
+Although without consent or any involvement from Automobili Lamborghini, Milan-based studio Officina Armare Design has unveiled a luxe day cruiser intended to mirror the Lamborghini Centenario Roadster in both beauty and brawn.

 Simply dubbed the A43, the badass cruiser boasts a sleek and ultra-light carbon-fiber hull, a sloping windshield, large side air intakes, an inverted bow and narrow LED headlights, as well as aggressive lines and sharp angles typically found in the top-line Italian supercars.
 The glossy reflective paint in a two-color theme of jet black and eye-catching canary yellow renders the vessel every bit as elegant as its muse.